uc-cdis/covid19-tools/README.md

 ### COXRAY

-The ETL is consist of two parts: `COXRAY_FILE` - for file upload and `COXRAY` for metadata submission.
+*This is local-only ETL.*
+It requires data available locally.

-The data is available [here](https://www.kaggle.com/bachrr/covid-chest-xray) (requires Kaggle account).
+Before running the ETL, the data, which is available [here](https://www.kaggle.com/bachrr/covid-chest-xray) and requires Kaggle account.
 The content of archive should go into the folder `./data` (this can be changed via `COXRAY_DATA_PATH` in `coxray.py` and `coxray_file.py`) resulting in the following structure:

 ```